ddeutils/ddedocs/docs/abstract/dataops/index.md

 teams through a much faster approach.
 And this leads to better data productivity and enhanced human communication.

+!!! quote

+    DataOps aims to bridge the gap between data engineering, data science, and operations teams by promoting continuous integration and delivery, collaboration and automation of data-related processes.[^2]

 <figure markdown="span">
   ![DataOps](img/dataops.png){ loading=lazy width="600" }
   <figcaption>DataOps</figcaption>